-Students have an opportunity to become acquainted with our research librarians at the Law Library through the required first year Introduction to Legal Research course, taught by dual-degreed (MLS & JD) law librarians.
-Many students, choosing to learn more sophisticated research skills, elect to take Advanced Legal Research courses in their second or third years.
-These courses are also taught by experienced legal research librarians.
-Additionally, law librarians are here to assist students, faculty, and members of the public through designated hours at the reference desk and in their office by appointment.
-Law librarians work closely with faculty through our faculty liaison program.
-Please contact a librarian for a full range of services.
+I’m delighted to welcome you to the Mercer Law School and the Furman Smith Law Library on behalf of the law library’s professional and support staff.
+Students will work with the law library’s dual-degreed (MLS and JD) law librarians in the 1L required “Introduction to Legal Research” course.
+Many students, choosing to learn more sophisticated research skills, elect to take “Advanced Legal Research” courses in their second or third years.
+You may also see the law librarians as guest lecturers in substantive law courses or in specialized workshops.
+All of these opportunities are taught by experienced legal research professionals.
+Additionally, law librarians are here to assist students, faculty, staff, graduates, and members of the public through designated hours at the reference desk, in their offices by appointment, and over the phone.
+Librarians work very closely with faculty through the faculty liaison program.

-Director of the Law Library and
+Interim Director of the Law Library

-Associate Professor of Law
+Visiting Professor of Law